 - Witch hazel wipes: Add a few drops of lavender essential oil to about an ounce of witch hazel.
 Mix this well.
 Then dip some round cotton pads in the solution and let each one soak for a few seconds.
 Remove and soak them in the freezer.
 The next time you find yourself in pain, use one of these pads for instant, subliminal relief!

 - Ice packs: Ice is very helpful in reducing pain and inflammation and also prevents the tissue from getting damaged any further.
-Simply put some crushed ice in a
+Simply put some crushed ice in a plastic bag, wrap a towel around it and apply it your anal region for instant comfort.

 - Sitz baths: A sitz bath is a warm, shallow bath that helps cleanse the area between your rectum and your vulva or scrotum and can help decrease pain and swelling.
 Take a sitz bath about thrice a day and each time after you poop.